 Keep that fire burning

-Once you get to the point where sex isn’t as spontaenous as it used to be, you should look at planning sexy nights and sticking to the plan.
-Set the mood, incorporate some toys, oils and other sensual tools to make your night as sexy as possible, no matter that you’ve planned it ahead of time.
-It might sound unsexy in theory, but if you’re both onboard, scheduling sex can be just as enjoyable as spontaneous sex.
+Once you get to the point where sex isn’t as spontaneous as it used to be, you should look at planning sexy nights and sticking to the plan.
+Set the mood, and incorporate some toys, oils and other sensual tools to make your night as sexy as possible, no matter that you’ve planned it ahead of time.
+It might sound unsexy in theory, but if you’re both on board, scheduling sex can be just as enjoyable as spontaneous sex.
 And let’s face it — scheduled sex is better than no sex at all.

 Communicating about your own needs and wants will help your partner understand what you need and want.
 Just because you’ve spent many years together doesn’t mean your partner knows exactly what you like.
 Be open and direct before, during and after sex about what you’re liking about sex and what you need more of.
 But before you get there, you’re going to need to spend some alone time figuring out what the secret recipe is.